MattFaus/CrowdTube-Connector/README.md

 Also, the CrowdInClient found in crowdin.py should be useful for other python projects who wish to integrate with CrowdIn's API.

+SHIPSTOPPERS:
+- "Download Approved Only" functionality not working, it downloads everything -- Tried setting "Do not export untranslated" on http://crowdin.net/project/ka-subtitles-test/settings

 TODO:
 - Unit tests
 - Logging functionality with verbosity switches